jokepool710/Ghostnet/docs/ADD_HELPER_SCRIPT.md

 git pull origin add-starter-scaffold
 ```

-Optionally, create a topic branch for this change:
+(Optional) If you want to isolate this change, make a topic branch:

 ```bash
 git checkout -b add-helper-script